ericphanson/Asciicast.jl/README.md

 ![](example.gif)

-This is useful for READMEs in GitHub since fancier web technologies like Javascript is not supported.
+This is useful for READMEs in GitHub since fancier web technologies like Javascript are not supported there.
 In a richer environment, an
 [asciinema-player](https://github.com/asciinema/asciinema-player) can be embedded to play the cast.

-Asciicast.jl also provides an `@gif` block for Documenter.jl, which can be used like an `@repl` block, except instead of printing the output after each line, it collects the output and generates an asciicast file.
-Then it produces an inline HTML player via asciinema-player.
+Speaking of a richer environment, Asciicast.jl also provides an `@gif` block for Documenter.jl.
+This can be used like an [`@repl` block](https://juliadocs.github.io/Documenter.jl/stable/man/syntax/#@repl-block), except instead of printing the output after each line, it collects the output and generates an asciicast file.
+Then it produces an inline asciinema-player to play the resulting cast.

 This feature requires the necessary JS and CSS files are added to `assets` in `makedocs`.
 See [docs/make.jl](docs/make.jl) for an example.